 We lie when we accept relationships, jobs, and circumstances that are misaligned with our desires, dreams, and goals.
 We lie when we hide the complexity, or simplicity of our feelings, we lie when we hush the quiet knowing in our gut.

 Like every worthwhile practice in this life, Satya will challenge you, it's going to ask you to look at yourself, your behavior, and your boundaries.
-It's gong to ask you to examine your relationships, your path, and your goals, it's going to ask you to get real and then it commands you to do something about it.
+It's going to ask you to examine your relationships, your path, and your goals, it's going to ask you to get real, and then it commands you to do something about it.

 Examine where it is in your life that you surrender your truth and authenticity in the name of keeping the peace and see where an aspect of your work resides and get at it.

 Shaking ourselves free from the limits of the little and big lies we maintain to hide our truth opens a previously unattainable field of opportunity.